Port of NEOM: A Benchmark for the Maritime Industry

 The port, equipped to provide container, general cargo, bulk, and roll-on/roll-off ferry services, has already begun to receive materials for the region’s developing infrastructure and its tenants.

 Kelly pointed to the port’s pivotal role in handling out-of-gauge cargo for a new green hydrogen production facility, billed as the world’s largest.
-Slated to start in 2026, the project, which is being developed by NEOM Green Hydrogen Company, or NGHC, a joint venture between ACWA Power, Air Products and NEOM, will deploy some four gigawatts, or GW, of solar and wind energy to produce about 600 tons of green hydrogen per day.
+Slated to start in 2026, the project, which is being developed by NEOM Green Hydrogen Company, or NGHC, a joint venture between ACWA Power, Air Products and NEOM, will deploy some four gigawatts, or GW, of solar and wind energy to produce about 600 tonnes of green hydrogen per day.

 “The arrival of these shipments has widened awareness of Port of NEOM among project cargo and breakbulk carriers; we are currently receiving bi-weekly calls from major carriers working on sizable projects across NEOM.”